Roll20/roll20-api-scripts/Its A Trap/README.md

 Additional system-specific themes will be made available as their own API scripts.
 If you would like to implement a TrapTheme for your system, take a look at the 5E-OGL TrapTheme as an example to get you started.

+### TrapEffects JSON:

+In addition to being able to specify custom messages for traps, you can also define the effects of a trap using JSON.
+This allows you to do things with traps beyond just displaying simple messages such as playing sounds, providing attributes for use in trap automation with TrapThemes, and even executing API chat commands.

+Just enter the JSON definition in for the trap in its GM notes.

+The following basic TrapEffect properties are supported:
+* api (string): An API chat command that will be executed when the trap is activated.
+If the constants TRAP_ID and VICTIM_ID are provided, they will be replaced by the IDs for the trap token and the token for the trap's victim, respectively in the API chat command message.
+* message (string): This is the message that will be displayed when the trap activates.
+* sound (string): The name of a sound that will be played when the trap activates.
+* trapId (string): The ID of the trap token.
+This is set automatically by the script.
+* victimId (string): The I of the victim token.
+This is set automatically by the script.